|1||University of New Haven||West Haven, Connecticut|

 Columbia College offers the Bachelor of Arts in Criminal Justice with a Forensic Concentration.

-Offered both on-campus and online, students learn a broad foundation in criminal justice, and a focused understanding of forensics.
+Offered both on-campus and online, students are taught a broad foundation in criminal justice, and a focused understanding of forensics.

-Students gain knowledge of criminological theory, leadership, ethics, and courts.
+Students gain knowledge of criminological theory, leadership, ethics, analyzing evidence, and the court and criminal justice system.

 Courses in the Forensics concentration include: